craig-willis/icasa/docs/variables.md

 Variables appear to be strictly quantitative.
 Temporal granularity is encoded in the variable name (LAID = leaf area index on a given day).
 Measure variables can be represented as summary values or time series.

+### Traits
+Traits appear to be variables.

 ### Units
 See the [list of unique ICASA units](../examples/units/icasa-units.csv)

+### Methods
+Methods are not explicity defined within the context of trait/variable measurement.

 ### AgMIP JSON Data Objects

 Below is an example of the ICASA measured variables encoded using the AgMIP JSON Data Objects.
 Method and units are assumed: